TheMarex/prosem/Niklaus/RandomWalk.md

 # RL

-To differenciate $PATH$ and $UPATH$ even more, we will introduce yet another complexity class called $RL$.
+To differentiate $PATH$ and $UPATH$ even more, we will introduce yet another complexity class called $RL$.

-$RL$ contains all the decision problems that can be decided by a TM that only needs logarithmic-bounded spaced for the computation, but is allowed to execute a *random* decision at each step *and only uses polynominal-bounded many steps*.
+$RL$ contains all the decision problems that can be decided by a TM that only needs logarithmic-bounded spaced for the computation, but is allowed to execute a *random* decision at each step *and only uses polynomial-bounded many steps*.

 Since we now have a *randomized* acceptor $M$, we need to redefine the notion of accepting: